Frequently Asked Questions

 • strengthening key academic relationships with tertiary providers to bring about a range of opportunities including clinical placements, teaching and research.

-The first SSDA (concept design and early works), seeking approval for:
+The first SSDA (concept design and early works) was approved in July 2023 for:

 • the size and scale of the redevelopment